 You Excel at Communication

 Communication is key for each member of the surgical team.
 If someone fails to communicate properly, it could prove detrimental to the patient.
 As a surgical technician, you will not only need to be an active listener but also an effective communicator to quickly and efficiently convey your message.
 It is also important to “read the room” and know when it is appropriate to speak and when it’s best to wait until a task is complete before interrupting.

 There is a reason they call the staff in the operating room the surgical “team.”
 Each individual has their role to play in tandem with everyone else to ensure tasks and the patient are taken care of.
 Surgical Technicians play an important part on this team by not only completing their assigned duties, but also keeping a watchful eye on fellow staff and the patient, always ready to jump in and help when needed.
 A successful operating room means each member of the surgical team is in sync.

 Do these characteristics describe you?
-Then you may be a great candidate for a career as a Surgical Technician.
+Then you may be a great candidate for a medical career as a Surgical Technician.
 At CHCP, we offer extensive training from knowledgeable professors, hands-on training through externships, and job placement assistance upon graduation.
 Read more about our Surgical Technology Associates Degree, offered at our Houston Northwest, Austin, and Northwest San Antonio campuses, on our website.